G-Node/nix/Win32.md

    - Now try to build the solution at least once: ignore the errors you get, we just need a part to build which should work!
    - Add cppunit include dir to PATH, e.g.: "C:\Users\B\opt\cppunit\include"

-   The following point can most likely be ignore unless you can't get the necessary parts of cppunit to build:
+   The following point can most likely be ignored unless you can't get the necessary parts of cppunit to build:

    - If you get errors about "Multibyte Character Set" being used, try the following measures:
        Download and install "Multibyte MFC Library for Visual Studio 2013" from: https://www.microsoft.com/en-us/download/details.aspx?id=40770